mattbellis/PHYS-3330/raw-content/lab1-raw.md

 ##  Measure a small resistance using a DMM ohmmeter

 1. Use a \~ 2 m length of magnet wire (26 or 28 gauge) as your small resistor.
 Magnet wire has a very thin amber-colored insulating coating.
 Make sure you remove the insulation from the ends of the wire to make a good electrical connection and measurement of the diameter of the wire.
-You can burn off the insulation with a flame or carefully scrape it off with a razor blade.
+You can burn off the insulation with a flame or use sand paper to scratch it off.

 2. What is the resistance based on the diameter, length, and resistivity (the resistivity, $\rho$, of copper at room temperature is 1.68 $\mu\Omega$-cm)?
 Remember that $R = \rho l/a$, where $l$ is length and $a$ is area.
 It is hard to measure the diameter of the wire with the insulating coating on and the stripping process usually deforms the copper.
 However, you can just look up the diameter of your particular gauge of wire online.